FabLabWgtn/Illumination/_posts/2016-02-14-simplelogo.md

 I have started off as making a simple logo from the letter 'M' (standing for mahi=making) and then because this logos on top looked like a clothing company label I have developed more.

 The last logo that I have created represents 'simple' but 'fun' aspect of our lamp.
+The circle is made out of the letter 'M' and it somehow looks like an open hand when It is in semi circle form so It relates to the name mahi-mahi (making-making)